 Some scholarships may reduce the amount of tuition payment the GI Bill® sends.
 If your scholarship or grant is tuition and fee specific, it will be subtracted from your net tuition and fees before your tuition is reported to VA.

-Undergraduate students, SMU Yellow Ribbon Scholarships are offered in lieu of all other SMU funded aid.
+Undergraduate students, SMU Yellow Ribbon Scholarships are offered as part of SMU funded aid.
 SMU scholarships that are tuition and fee specific will be reduced if aid will exceed tuition and fees for a term.
-If Chapter 33 benefits expire prior to graduation or if you choose not to use your benefits for a term, academic scholarships may be reinstated as long as academic renewal requirements have been met.
+If Chapter 33 benefits exhaust prior to graduation or if you choose not to use your benefits for a term, academic scholarships may be reinstated as long as academic renewal requirements have been met.

 Federal Tuition Assistance

 Information for Service Members Receiving Department of Defense Tuition Assistance